vivianyrguo/vivianyrguo/README.md

 Nice to meet you!
 I'm Vivian, a 4th year Computing Financial Management student at the University of Waterloo.
-I am interested in all things technology and business related; my focus is in product oriented software development.
-In my free time, I like to do digital art.
+With studies in both Computer Science and Finance, I am fascinated by both fields and all of their innovative intersections.
 Feel free to connect!

 * [Website](https://vivianyrguo.github.io/)
 * [LinkedIn](https://www.linkedin.com/in/vivianvg/)